How to Grow a Green and Healthy Eco-Friendly Lawn

 Lawn fertilizers for autumn are rich in root-promoting phosphorus and low in nitrogen.
 This is not a bad idea at all.
 In fact, the lopsided ratio is perfect for keeping roots growing throughout winter.
 Strong roots will be more resilient to drought in the spring.

 But phosphorus is a finite resource.
-It’s also crucial to the world’s food supply system and is already running low.
+It’s also crucial to the world’s food supply system which is already running low.
 This is why lavishing your lawn is not just extravagant, it’s downright irresponsible.

 Happily, there is a renewable source of phosphates growing in your back garden.
 Dandelion roots are rich in phosphates.
 “Dig some up and soak them in a bucket of water for a couple of weeks before watering on to your lawn,” suggests Lea Leendertz of The Guardian.